-- ++ Argument must be ground, i.e., the argument may not contain a variable anywhere. - + Argument must be fully instantiated to a term that satisfies the type.
-This is not necessarily ground, e.g., the term [] is a list, although its only member is unbound. - Argument is an output argument.
-Unless specified otherwise, output arguments need not to be unbound.
-For example, the goal findall(X, Goal, [T]) is good style and equivalent to findall(X, Goal, Xs), Xs = [T]2 Note that the determinism specification, e.g., "det" only applies if this argument is unbound. - Argument must be unbound.
-Typically used by predicates that create 'something' and return a handle to the created object, such as open/3 which creates a stream. - ?
-Argument must be bound to a partial term of the indicated type.
-Note that a variable is a partial term for any type.
-Think of the argument as either input or output or both input and output.
-For example, in stream_property(S, reposition(Bool)), the reposition part of the term is input and the uninstantiated Bool is output. - : Argument is a meta-argument.
-Implies +.
-See chapter 6 for more information on module handling. - @ Argument is not further instantiated.
+- ++ At call time, the argument must be ground, i.e., the argument may not contain any variables that are still unbound. - + At call time, the argument must be instantiated to a term satisfying some (informal) type specification.
+The argument need not necessarily be ground.
+For example, the term [] is a list, although its only member is the anonymous variable, which is always unbound (and thus nonground). - Argument is an output argument.
+It may or may not be bound at call-time.
+If the argument is bound at call time, the goal behaves as if the argument were unbound, and then unified with that term after the goal succeeds.
+This is what is called being steadfast: instantiation of output arguments at call-time does not change the semantics of the predicate, although optimizations may be performed.
+For example, the goal findall (X, Goal, [T]) is good style and equivalent to findall (X, Goal, Xs), Xs = [T]2 Note that any determinism specification, e.g., det, only applies if the argument is unbound.
+For the case where the argument is bound or involved in constraints, det effectively becomes semidet, and multi effectively becomes nondet. - At call time, the argument must be unbound.
+This is typically used by predicates that create 'something' and return a handle to the created object, such as open/3, which creates a stream. - ?
+At call time, the argument must be bound to a partial term (a term which may or may not be ground) satisfying some (informal) type specification.
+Note that an unbound variable is a partial term.
+Think of the argument as either providing input or accepting output or being used for both input and output.
+For example, in stream_property(S, reposition(Bool)), the reposition part of the term provides input and the unbound-at-call-time Bool variable accepts output. - : Argument is a meta-argument, for example a term that can be called as goal.
+The predicate is thus a meta-predicate.
+This flag implies +. - @ Argument will not be further instantiated than it is at call-time.
 Typically used for type tests. - !
 Argument contains a mutable structure that may be modified using setarg/3 or nb_setarg/3.